derekTurner/IT-docs-25/25_Block_REACTROUTER/section_2/library.md

 This uses dotenv to read the connection string from the .env file.
 The connection string is then used to connect to the database.
 The connection string is printed to the console for debugging purposes.

 The fuction db() is asynchronous and returns a promise.
 The promise is resolved when the connection is made.
 The promise is rejected if there is an error.
 The promise is returned by the function.
-However the use of [await](https://www.w3schools.com/js/js_async.asp) means that the function waits fro the promise to be resolved before continuing.
+However the use of [await](https://www.w3schools.com/js/js_async.asp) means that the function waits for the promise to be resolved before continuing.

-This module is exprted as the default export.
+This module is exported as the default export.
 This means that the function can be imported into other modules using the following syntax.

 ```javascript
 import db from './config/db.js';
 ```

-## seeding the database
+## code to seed the database

-Now add a file called app.js.
+Now add a file called index.js.
 This will be used to seed the database.

 The seed/index.js code defines MongoDB schemas and models to represent authors, books, book instances, and genres in a library application.
 It also includes code to seed sample data into a MongoDB database for this library app.

-Dotenv is needed to read the .env contents via the process.
+Dotenv is needed to read the .env contents via the process.env.DB_STRING set up in the config/db.js file.

-**config.db.js**

 For a local database running in docker it is important that port 27017 is available externally.

-To access an application running on the local host from within a docker environment the **host.docker.internal** should be addressed rather than 127.0.0.1.
+To access an application running on the local host from within a docker environment the **host.docker.internal** should be addressed.

 So a connection string for a local instance of mongodb with database named "local_library" and accessed from an application running on docker will be: